-The Council's Corporate Governance Group provides leadership and direction for the Council.
+The Council's Corporate Governance Group helps provide leadership and direction for the Council.
 The Group is responsible for monitoring and reviewing the corporate governance framework including:

-- The Council's constitution, including financial regulations, contract standing orders and officer delegation: - the Code of Corporate Governance; - the annual governance statement for inclusion in the council's statutory statement of accounts; - risk management, including the corporate risk register; - anti-fraud and anti-corruption policies and measures. - 8.3 For line management purposes, the Chief Internal Auditor reports to the Director of Governance, who approves all decisions regarding the performance, evaluation, appointment, or removal of the Chief Internal Auditor, in consultation with the Audit and Governance Committee.
-The Director of Resources, as Section 151 Officer, should ensure an effective Internal Audit function is resourced and maintained.
+- The Council's constitution, including financial regulations, contract standing orders and officer delegation; - the Code of Corporate Governance; - the annual governance statement for inclusion in the council's statutory statement of accounts; - risk management, including the corporate risk register; - anti-fraud and anti-corruption policies and measures.